 Dean is blind as a result of an inherited eye disease called Retinitus Pigmentosa.
 This potentially debilitating eye condition has been a major catalyst for success in his life.
 With a tenacious work ethic, resilient attitude, and support from family and others, Dean is effectively negotiating life and its transitions.
 He is a successful businessman, Life Coach, Therapist, administrator, husband, father and grandfather.

-David Blume, LCSW is the Program Manager for Supported Housing Services, the Wellness Recovery Center and the Mountain Peaks insurance clinic.
+David Blume, LCSW is the Program Manager for Supported Housing Services, Mountain Peaks insurance clinic, the Watch (homeless outreach) program, and the Jail Transition Program (JTP).
 He has worked for Wasatch Mental Health for over 24 years and has worked in various levels of care from Skills development to therapy and other supportive services.
 Dave completed his Bachelor’s degree at Weber State and his Master’s in Social Work degree at Brigham Young University.
 His professional interests and experience include providing therapy, suicide prevention, developing programs, problem solving, crisis intervention, supervision, staff development, and training.
 Dave enjoys anything outdoors- traveling to far away places, camping, hunting, hiking, and fishing in the canoe with his family.
 He does woodwork and mechanics.
 He also enjoys going on dates with his wife.

 “I love being able to be involved in changing lives.
 If I can assist in improving the quality of someone’s life I am very satisfied with my job.”

-Brian enjoys music (especially singing and playing the piano), traveling- usually with a trailer, visiting National and State Parks, action movies, and watching his children play soccer and baseball.
+Brian enjoys music (especially singing and playing the piano with occasional stints in musical theater), traveling- usually with a trailer, visiting National and State Parks, action movies, and watching his 5 teenage children play soccer and football.

 Some career highlights include doing intensive in-home Family Preservation work as well as co-facilitating the Alphabet Soup Group (a group for LGBTQ teens).
 Janene loves to cook and her dream is to someday own and run her own food truck or restaurant.
 She speaks fluent Mandarin Chinese.